TLDR; Write offline. Copy/Paste to online.

-- I accidentally pressed some magic button on the mouse that made everything go mental
+- I accidentally pressed some magic button on the mouse that made everything go crazy

-I don’t trust online editing, so I do most of my writing offline in evernote or a text editor.
+I don’t trust online editing, so I do most of my writing offline in obsidian or a text editor.

 Because I’m writing it offline I have a record of when I wrote the blog post because it is part of my Daily Notes ’note’.